riboviz/example-datasets/README.md

 ## pull request

-When your example dataset is complete, please put in a pull request to the master branch and we will review.
+When your example dataset is complete, please put in a pull request to the main branch and we will review.

 We aim to implement automatic checking using the configuration validation option for nextflow, see issue [#riboviz172](https://github.com/riboviz/riboviz/issues/172).